JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 ##### KeyStatic CMS

+A tool that makes Markdown, JSON and YAML content in your codebase editable by humans.
+Live edit content on GitHub or your local file system, without disrupting your existing code and workflows.

+* First-class CMS experience
+* Markdown & YAML/JSON based
+* TypeScript API
+* **No database**
+* Markdoc & MDX support

+> Two way editing

+Keystatic CMS is a modern, open-source, headless content management system designed to **work directly with your codebase**.

 * https://github.com/Thinkmill/keystatic

 > **MIT** | First class CMS experience, TypeScript API, Markdown & YAML/JSON based, **no DB**

-Keystatic CMS is a modern, open-source, headless content management system designed to **work directly with your codebase**.
+{{< callout type="info" >}}
+Keystatic is a “file-based” CMS and rich-content editor that lives alongside your source code.
+{{< /callout >}}

 * https://jalcocert.github.io/JAlcocerT/understanding-keystatic-cms/